 Home pet burial laws

 Because municipal and county rules dominate, this guide can only summarize the state floor.
-Verify with your local municipality before burying a pet on your property.
+Verify with your local municipality, and see your state's page above, before burying a pet on your property.

 Documentation and chain of custody requirements